 How To Prevent Cavities

-All things considered you’ll be more effective at preventing cavities by brushing before eating or drinking since you can remove as many bacteria as possible before “feeding” them (an exception is brushing before bedtime, which you definitely should do).
+All things considered, you’ll be more effective at preventing cavities by brushing before eating or drinking since you can remove as many bacteria as possible before “feeding” them (an exception is brushing before bedtime, which you definitely should do).
 Reducing the total number of bacteria in your mouth that can produce acid before you eat will limit how acidic your oral pH becomes and will introduce fluoride into the dental plaque fluid to reduce the total damage bacteria can do to your teeth as well.
 Some studies have shown that, in areas of the mouth where bacteria may not have been brushed away for a few days, the pH can remain acidic for several hours so keeping your teeth clean is very important.

 Sodium lauryl sulfate in many kinds of toothpaste is responsible for alterations in taste that cause people to avoid brushing before meals, so finding an SLS-free toothpaste is key, though you can always use a wet toothbrush to clean but you won’t have the benefit of the fluoride.
-Also don’t forget that you should always use a low abrasive toothpaste and to only use pea-sized amount of toothpaste.
+Also, don’t forget that you should always use low-abrasive toothpaste and to only use pea-sized amount of toothpaste.
 It is important to understand that just by brushing before meals, you aren’t leaving food to hang around on or between your teeth after a meal.
 Immediate use of an alkaline rinse (ideally containing fluoride to promote remineralization), stimulation of saliva production with xylitol gum or mints, as well as a light cleaning to flush out stuck foods and sugars are all important steps to maintain a healthy mouth throughout the day.